firaziza/MS3/README.md

 In another class, I have started the connection with the database.
 Then i have parse the data from the csv file using comma split by and then i save the parsed data (whose column is equal to 10) in the data objects.
 And then i have saved the data objects inside list called "DataList".
 Then i have created SQL statement to create the table "X" and inserting the data from the list into the database.
 I have also printed the the data that are stored in the database in the console using select statement.

-I have created a csv file to save the data file.
+I have created a csv file ("badDataCSV") to save the data file.
 I have used for loop and filewriter class to save each bad data into the CSV file.

 I have commented very often in the code for your better understanding.